j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2024/horizontal-mouse-scroll.md

 If you have natural scrolling turned off then scrolling down while holding down the `Shift` key scrolls the window to the right and vice versa.

-The great thing about this is that it works on Windows, MacOS, and Linux.
+The great thing about this is that it works on Windows, macOS, and Linux.